trustification/rust-rfcs/text/0000-sigstore-integration.md

 The impact of not doing this leaves crate owners vulnerable to a crates.io compromise.
 Organizations that need to have way to verify crate integrity will be left to build their own solution and private package registries.

-Alternative RFCs such as [this](https://github.com/withoutboats/rfcs/pull/7) describes using TUF for signing the crates.io index, and later signing crates themselves.
-This RFC could make that work simpler, allowing to use TUF to manage the keys of a crates.io Sigstore instance.
+One specific alternative is to adopt [TUF](https://theupdateframework.io/) without Sigstore, but managing a full TUF root can be a lot to manage.
+RFCs such as [this](https://github.com/withoutboats/rfcs/pull/7) describes using TUF for signing the crates.io index, and later signing crates themselves.

 # Prior art
 [prior-art]: #prior-art